saad6742988/Data-Analysis-of-Mobiles-CPU-Data/prob project.txt

   #prob2<-pnorm(40,30,5)
   prob<-prob2-prob1
   prob<-prob*100
-  cat("if",companyName,"makes cpu with", cpuCore, "cores,there's",prob,"% chance of getting Cpu score between",score1,"and",score2)
+  cat("if",companyName,"uses cpu with", cpuCore, "cores,there's",prob,"% chance of getting Cpu score between",score1,"and",score2)
 }
 #what value of CPU score corresponds to X% of abc company for Y cores
 correspondingValue<-function(companyName,cpuCore,percentile)